cap-js/docs/node.js/cds-i18n.md

 ### – `folders` {.property}

 An array of folder names to fetch i18n files from.
-Can be relative names of subfolders or absolute names as explained iin [Fetching 18n Folders...](#fetching-i18n-folders) below. <br/>
+Can contain relative names of subfolders or absolute names as explained in [Fetching i18n Folders...](#fetching-i18n-folders). <br/>
 *Default*: as [configured](#config) through <Config> cds.i18n.folders: [ "_i18n", "i18n" ] </Config>. {.indent}

 ### `locales()` {.method}